Research

 \[\text{maximize} \quad \ell(\boldsymbol{\theta}) - \rho P(\boldsymbol{\theta}),\]where \(\boldsymbol{\theta}\) denotes model parameters, \(\ell(\boldsymbol{\theta})\) denotes the log-likelihood and quantifies the lack-of-fit between the model and the data, \(P(\boldsymbol{\theta})\) is a regularization function that imposes structure on parameter estimates, and \(\rho\) is a nonnegative regularization strength parameter that trades off the model fit encoded in \(\ell(\boldsymbol{\theta})\) with the desired structure encoded in \(P(\boldsymbol{\theta})\).
 For many problems of this form, statistical inference for \(\theta\) either did not exist or require substantial problem-specific analysis such as developing new priors or deriving analytic results.
 For example, extending post-selection inference results for Lasso to the setting where additional constraints are incorporated (constrained Lasso) is not trivial.

-My work in this area aims to make statistical inference for this type of problems much easier and more automatic.
+My work in this area aims to make statistical inference for such problems much easier.
 It addresses these challenges by integrating ideas from optimization literature, such as Moreau-Yosida envelopes and proximal maps, with the powerful Bayesian inference machinery.
 This approach has led to ProxMCMC, a flexible, general, and fully Bayesian inference framework for constrained and regularized estimation.

 Related publication